Ultimate Continuous Security Monitoring Guide

 Complete comparison of in-house vs. outsourced continuous monitoring

-Consider the benefits of building your SOC versus outsourcing, including insights on SIEM's role in full security.
+Weigh the benefits of building your own SOC versus using a Managed SOC service, plus insights on SIEM’s role in cybersecurity continuous monitoring.

 Clues to advanced security monitoring

-Enter your specific business requirements and receive a tailored estimate in seconds, eliminating the guesswork.
+Enter your business requirements and instantly estimate the cost of 24/7 SOC coverage, eliminating the guesswork.

 Clear visual guides

-Stop guessing what Continuous Security Monitoring will cost you.
+Stop wondering what Continuous Security Monitoring will cost you.
 Our Guide provides transparent, reliable information so you can make facts-based decisions.

 Get the Guide Now

-• Stay compliant: Meet regulations like SOC 2 and PCI DSS, considering recent PCI DSS rules 10.1 (logging access) and 10.2 (detecting anomalies), etc., are must-haves.
+• Compliance risks: Regulations like SOC 2 and PCI DSS, considering recent PCI DSS rules 10.1 (logging access) and 10.2 (detecting anomalies), etc., are must-haves.